mdn/interactive-examples/CONTRIBUTING.md

 }
 ```

 * `"baseTmpl"` describes the basic template to use.
-All HTMl examples use the "tmpl/live-tabbed-tmpl.html" template, which gives you the tabbed interface.
+All HTML examples use the "tmpl/live-tabbed-tmpl.html" template, which gives you the tabbed interface.
 JS and CSS examples use different templates.
 * `"exampleCode"` is the path to the file containing the example HTML.
 * `"cssExampleSrc"` is the path to the file containing the CSS for the example.
-* `"fileName"` is the name of the file containing the example HTML.
+* `"fileName"` is the filename of the final (output) page that will contain this HTML example.
 * `"title"` is the title to show in the example.
 For HTML element examples it should be `"HTML Demo: <{name}>"` where `{name}` is the name of the element.
 * `"type"` describes the type of example to create.
 All HTML examples should put "tabbed" here.